German Traditions in Australia

 Christmas decorations at the bazaar in Springvale

-The communities that hold Christmas bazaars include:
+The communities that hold Christmas bazaars or markets include:

 Christmas in Australia is something new (and strange!) for German-speaking immigrants from central Europe.
 They are used to it being cold in December in Europe, where there may also be snow at Christmas time.
 However, it's a big adjustment for them in Australia, for the weather is usually hot, and that is reflected in the ways in which Australians celebrate Christmas.
 Many Australians like being out in the open air at Christmas time if the weather is nice.